 Change the title of this subclause as:

-11.22.6.4.3.2 TB Polling Part (#2158)
+11.22.6.4.3.2 TB Ranging Polling Part (#2158)

 11.22.6.4.3.3 TB Ranging Measurement Sounding Part

 Change this paragraph as follows:

 The measurement sounding part commences SIFS time after the polling part and is the second part of each polling/sounding/reporting triplet (see Figure 11-36d).
-The measurement sounding part consists of one or more Trigger frames of variant Location, subvariant Sounding or Secured Sounding (“TF Ranging Sounding”, see 9.3.1.23.9 Location variant) allocating uplink resources to one or more ISTAs (see Figure 11-36a and Figure 11-36b).
+The measurement sounding part consists of one or more Trigger frames of variant Location, subvariant Sounding (“TF Ranging Sounding”, see 9.3.1.23.9 Location variant) allocating uplink resources to one or more ISTAs (see Figure 11-36d and Figure 11-36e).
 Each TF Ranging Sounding shall allocate uplink resources for one or more ISTA’s UL NDP multiplexed in the spatial stream domain.
-The frame format of the UL NDP is an HE TB Ranging NDP (see subclause 28.3.17).
-SIFS time after receiving the last UL NDP, the RSTA shall transmit an NDP-A frame followed by a DL NDP sounding frame; the NDP-A is a Ranging NDP Announcement frame, see subclause 9.3.1.19 and the DL NDP is an HE Ranging NDP, see subclause 28.3.16.
-Figure 11-36c shows an availability window with an RSTA and two ISTAs (ISTA 1 and ISTA 4) responding to the poll.
+The format (#2161) of the UL NDP is an HE TB Ranging NDP (see subclause 28.3.17).
+SIFS time after receiving the last UL NDP, the RSTA shall transmit an NDP-A frame followed by a DL NDP(#2161); the NDP-A is a Ranging NDP Announcement frame, see subclause 9.3.1.19 and the DL NDP is an HE Ranging NDP, see subclause 28.3.16.
+Figure 11-36e shows an availability window with an RSTA and two ISTAs (ISTA 1 and ISTA 4) responding to the poll.
 The TF Ranging Sounding allocates a separate spatial stream to each ISTA.
 The NDP-A is addressed to and the DL NDP is used by all ISTA taking part in the exchange.

 Change this paragraph as follows:

-The RSTA may schedule some ISTAs that replied during the polling part to the first measurement sounding part instance and other ISTAs to one of possibly multiple extra measurement sounding part instances (see Figure 11-36d and Figure 11-36e).
+The RSTA may schedule some ISTAs that replied during the polling part to the first measurement sounding part instance and other ISTAs to one of possibly multiple extra measurement sounding part instances (see Figure 11-36b and Figure 11-36c).
 This is necessary, for example, if different ISTAs have indicated varying, incompatible Format and Bandwidth parameters in their Ranging Parameters fields or if the RSTA wants to limit the time duration of each range measurement sounding instance.
+In this case the ISTAs will have to be polled again in the corresponding polling part instance (#1472).

 Change Figure-11-36d as follows: (#2159)